node-girls/node-workshop/instructions/step07.md

 Remember that `__dirname` gives us the current directory.
 We can combine `__dirname`, the dots and any folder names to point to the correct location.

 See if you can do this by yourself.
-Work with your team if you're struggling.
+Chat to a mentor or your neighbour if you need help.

 ## More modularisation!!!